mandadapu-group/parallel-swap-mc/README.md

-# *ParallelSwapMC* - A HOOMD-Blue Plugin for Parallel SWAP Algorithm
+# **ParallelSwapMC**

 ParallelSwapMC is a plug-in for HOOMD-Blue, a particle simulation toolkit, that allows parallel Monte Carlo simulation of soft & hard continuous-polydisperse particles on CPUs.
 In particular, it adds moves which swap either the diameter or positions of the particles.
-The code is largely based on HOOMD-Blue's [Hard Particle Monte Carlo](https://hoomd-blue.readthedocs.io/en/stable/package-hpmc.html) (HPMC) and Just-in-Time (JIT) package
+The code is largely based on HOOMD-Blue's [Hard Particle Monte Carlo](https://hoomd-blue.readthedocs.io/en/stable/package-hpmc.html) (HPMC) and [Just-in-Time](https://hoomd-blue.readthedocs.io/en/stable/package-jit.html) (JIT) package

+## **Contents**

 Files that come with this plugin:
  - CMakeLists.txt   : main CMake configuration file for the plugin
  - FindHOOMD.cmake  : script to find a HOOMD-Blue installation to link against
  - README.md        : This file
- - hpmc_swap_plugin    : Directory containing C++ and Python source codes that interacts with HOOMD
+ - swapmc           : Directory containing C++ and Python source codes that interacts with HOOMD-Blue

+## **Installation**

 The following instructions were modified from the example plugin provided by HOOMD-Blue.
 See https://hoomd-blue.readthedocs.io/en/stable/developer.html for other useful information:

+### **Please Read!
+Note on HOOMD Installation**
-To compile this plugin, follow steps similar to those in compiling HOOMD-Blue.
+To compile this plugin, (obviously) you need to have HOOMD-Blue installed.
+However, successful installation of the plugin requires follow steps similar to those in compiling HOOMD-Blue.

+### **Installing Plugin**
 The process of finding a HOOMD installation to link to will be fully automatic IF you have hoomd_install_dir/bin in your PATH when running ccmake.

 Note that plugins can only be built against a hoomd build that has been installed via a package or compiled and then